 Ethical Stuffed Animals

 You can even find organic and more ethically made stuffed animals.
-You can find a great selection from Our Green House.
+A cool company is Bears for Humanity.
+They sell organic stuffed animals that are made ethically and have a neat mission.
 You can also find handmade stuffed animals on Etsy.

 If you want to do something really special you can get a kit and crochet your own animal.
 Woobles makes adorable kits that are beginner-friendly.